-Referral Cover Letter Example for a Job
+Referral Cover Letter Template

 This sample cover letter is for a retail position and includes a referral from a mutual acquaintance.
 Download the referral cover letter template (compatible with Google Docs and Word Online) or see below for more examples.